1. Form an organizing committee

 5. Create an agenda

-Introduce your virtual event with the big picture of why the issue is important.
+Introduce your event with the big picture of why the issue is important.
 Plan enough time for your speakers, Q&A, and group discussion.
 End with a “call to action” for the audience to take.
-Share your agenda with local chemistry departments to see if they are interested in creating lesson plans and tuning in to your broadcast.
+Share your agenda with local chemistry departments to see if they are interested in creating lesson plans and attending your event or tuning in to your broadcast.

-Since your presenters will be tuning in from different locations, schedule a dry-run to ensure that all cameras and microphones work well, picture and sound are clear, and that volunteers handling the technology are comfortable with what they need to do (e.g., switching between presenters, monitoring questions from the audience, etc.).
+Schedule a time to run through the agenda and answer any questions that your presenters may have.
+If hosting a virtual teach-in, use the time to also ensure that all cameras and microphones work well, pictures and sound are clear, and that volunteers handling the technology are comfortable with what they need to do (e.g., switching between presenters, monitoring questions from the audience, etc.).

 7. Community outreach

 Reach out to your local news outlets with resources from the ACS Public Relations Guidebook (PDF).
-Create digital flyers and email them to local schools, teachers, and community groups who may be interested in attending the event online.
+Create flyers and share them to local schools, teachers, and community groups who may be interested in attending the event.
 Partner with local businesses and leaders who can promote with you.

 8. Advertise via social media

 Publicize your event on the main CCEW Facebook page.
-Request CCEW as a cohost of your event to add your event to the CCEW Facebook and website calendar.
+Request ACS and CCEW as a cohost of your event to add your event to the CCEW Facebook and website calendar.
 Use artwork from the Design Toolkit for your social media events and posts.
-Then register your event at www.earthday.org/take-action-now.

-Share live updates from your event on social media using the hashtags #CCEW, #ChemistsCelebrateEarthWeek, #EarthDay2020, and #GreenChemistry.
+Share live updates from your event on social media using the hashtags #CCEW, #EarthDay2022, #GreenChemistry and #ChemistsCelebrateEarthWeek.
 Afterward, share the success of your event through local section newsletters, print, and other communications channels.